Graphs without a rainbow path of length 3: Three and four colors

 Without loss of generality we can us assume that $a_3 = 0$.
-If $x > 0$, then we can remove a unit weight from $x$ and add it to $b_{12}$.
+If $x > 0$, then we can remove a unit weight from the vertex of weight $x$ and add it to the vertex of weight $b_{12}$.
 This is not changing the density of edges in color $3$, while the increments in colors $1$ and $2$ are positive, which is a contradiction.
 Therefore, $x$ must be equal to $0$ as well.

 Knowing that $a_3 = x = 0$ we can show that all other weights must be positive.

 \begin{claim} Values $b_{12}$, $b_{13}$, $b_{23}$, $a_1$ and $a_2$ are positive. \end{claim}

 \begin{proof} If $b_{12} = 0$, then either $a_1+b_{13} \leq \frac{1}{2}$ or $a_2+b_{23} \leq \frac{1}{2}$.
 This gives that the density of edges in color $1$ or~$2$ is at most $\frac{1}{4}$, which is a contradiction.